Scaling Recommender Transformers to One Billion Parameters: Experiments

 As shown in Table\,\ref{table:context_length}, longer histories yield consistent improvements in pairwise accuracy uplift.
 Increasing context length from 512 to 2048 interactions results in a notable gain (+1.01\% to +2.32\% in feature-based ranking).
 Extending further to 8192 interactions brings additional uplift (+2.77\%), comparable to scaling model size from 100M to 1B parameters.

-\subsection{Real-World experiments (RQ4)}
+\subsection{Real-World Experiments (RQ5)}

 Over the past several years, we deployed a series of transformer-based ranking models into our music recommendation pipeline.
-All prior models followed a two-tower architecture and were trained in non-generative manner.
+All prior models followed a two-tower architecture.
 They employed traditional next-item prediction pre-training (e.g., predicting the next like), followed by impression-level fine-tuning for ranking.